kercre123/victor/tools/sdk/docs/source/tutorial-beginner.rst

 ..

   a.
 The ``drive_wheels`` function directly controls all aspects of Cozmo's wheel motion.
-  b. ``50,50`` is the velocity of his left and right treads, respectively.
-Velocity is measured in millimeters per second (mm/s).
+  b. ``50,50`` is the speed of his left and right treads, respectively.
+Speed is measured in millimeters per second (mm/s).
 In this example, Cozmo will move forward 50 millimeters per second.
   c. ``duration=3`` specifies how long Cozmo will move.
 Duration is measured in seconds.
 In this example, Cozmo will move for three seconds.

 5. Type in the last three lines: